Maring Higa AMFT

 Identifying and shifting the negative cycle

-Building communication tools adapted for both brains
+Communication tools adapted for both brains

-Creating new patterns of reaching and responding
+New patterns of reaching each other and repairing

 Available as weekly sessions or a couples retreat intensive